-- (1) To be eligible to continue in the program, students are required to have a sessional grade point average of at least 5.0.
-The sessional grade point average will be calculated on all courses taken in each session completed in the program. - (2) Successful completion of an academic year and related promotion will also normally require students to have taken at least 18 units of course weight (★18) during each regular academic year.
+- (1) To be eligible to continue in the program, students are required to have a grade point average of at least 5.0.
+The grade point average will be calculated on all courses completed in the program. - (2) Successful completion of an academic year and related promotion will also normally require students to have taken at least 18 units of course weight (★18) during each regular academic year.
 Note: a course load of less than ★18 requires the approval of the School of Native Studies and the Faculty of Education.